HatchGameEngine/HatchGameEngine/docs/main/manual/scripting/functions.md

 var functionVariable = multiplyAndPrint;
 ```

-When storing a function inside a variable, the name of the function stored in it becomes the same as the variable's name.
+When storing a function inside a variable, it can be called by using the variable's name.

 ```java
 functionVariable(4, 8);